-We at AgileSparks help companies create effective, efficient and happy workplaces.
+We at AgileSparks help companies create effective, efficient, and happy workplaces.
 We do this by applying Agile and Lean principles.
 We understand that every approach has advantages and disadvantages.
-We believe that the best way is to understand what are the options, consider the context and the pain-points of the organization, and then apply a best-fit approach (that can sometimes be a mix of approaches) and keep adapting and evolving it.
-Tyranny of thought and forced solutions are a root cause for many failed Agile implementations.
+We believe that the best way is to understand what are the options, consider the context and the pain points of the organization, and then apply a best-fit approach (that can sometimes be a mix of approaches) and keep adapting and evolving it.
+Tyranny of thought and forced solutions are the root cause of many failed Agile implementations.
 Going Agile is hard enough; choosing the right process and the right pace increase significantly the organization’s ability to adopt true Agility rather than end up in an “Agile Theater” mode.

 Even if you like (or know how to operate only) hammers, you will find both nails and screws in the world, so screwdrivers are needed as much as a hammer.
 We do not rule out any method or tool that may assist an organization in becoming more (truly) Agile and tirelessly look for more tools and ideas.

 In our 9+ years of existence, we worked with more than 200 organizations.
 That’s a huge number by any standard, which means we have tons of experience.
 We have seen small companies with just a few teams, mid-sized organizations with dozens of teams, and huge ones with more than 100 teams.
 We have seen organizations that struggle with different pain points: Time to market, predictability, quality, team morale, alignment between Product and Dev, and working in a highly regulated environment – just to name a few – and we understand that every situation is unique and there is no one approach to fit all.
 This is exactly why we always start an engagement by thinking.
 This might sound strange… and you may ask: With all your experience, don’t you know what needs to be done?
 Good question!

 We start by thinking